Italian Studies Prize

 My first major experience with Italian was during middle school, when my family got the opportunity to visit Italy for 10 days.
 Being in the country for the first time sparked my love for everything Italian, including the language and the culture.
 This trip inspired me to study Italian as my second language during high school.
 Throughout the next four years...
 Continue reading

 The winner of the Corona d'Alloro Prize for 2015 is Lara Roseto '17.
 Lara is an extraordinary student, whose academic talents are matched only by her diligence, determination and genuine enthusiasm for Italian.
+She is a Neuroscience Major, and plans to attend dental school after graduation.
 Below are Lara's considerations on Italian at Muhlenberg.

 Growing up, I had a lot of exposure to Italian culture – especially Italian cuisine – as my family on my father’s side is Italian.
 During visits to my grandmother’s house, I always looked forward to being surrounded by my boisterous Italian family.
 When all of us got together...
 Continue reading